 As a (self-proclaimed) cookie connoisseur, I know that people typically either like crunchy cookies or chewy cookies.
 Well, this cookie has something for everyone!
 They have a crispy outer edge and a chewy inside.
 Typically, the butter in a cookie recipe allows the cookies to spread out while baking so you get a crispy texture.
 But, these cookies are butter free!
 Instead, they use macadamia nut butter.

 Never heard of it?
 Don’t know how to get it?
 Don’t worry!
 We’re making it ourselves!
 And, it’s ridiculously easy.
-All you need is a food processor or a blender and, of course, macadamia nuts.
+All you need is a food processor, a blender, or my fave, a coffee bean grinder, and of course, macadamia nuts.
 Put the nuts in your contraption of choice and blend away.
 Depending on how powerful your blender/food processor is, you might need to add a tiny bit of oil.
 I added about 1/2 tsp of coconut oil to get my macadamia nut butter to the perfect consistency.

 This recipe calls for 1/2 cup of the nut butter, but you can totally make as much a you want and save it for later.
 Not only does the macadamia nut butter help with the cookies’ texture, but it also gives them a mild, nutty flavor that doesn’t overpower the lemon-iness of the cookie.
 But, don’t worry, these cookies are also not sour/lip-puckering lemon flavored.
 Lemon can be tricky, it’s either too sour or you don’t even taste the lemon.
 These lemon white chocolate macadamia nut cookies, however, get it just right.

 And macadamia nuts are little healthy powerhouses.They’re not only full of good-for-you fats, but also packed with fiber and trace minerals.